jasonmw/Humpback/README.md

 if you do not specify a primary key, one will be appointed for you.
 timestamps will be added automatically

+just like rails, sequential filenames will be generated for you (UTC timestamp)

 **create_table** example ( tablename column_name:column_type column_name:column_type )
     `> hump -g Person FirstName:string LastName:string Birthdate:datetime FavoriteNumber:int`